 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Edinburgh, Scotland is one of the best destinations in Europe – and with 3 days visitors can experience all the top sights!
-The magnificent medieval city is steeped in history and surrounded by lush, green hills.
-Visiting the picture-perfect castle, hiking to epic viewpoints, listening to intriguing tales and indulging in the local cuisine are some of the best things to do in Edinburgh for 3 days.
+The magnificent medieval city is steeped in history and surrounded by lush hills.
+Visiting the picture-perfect castle, hiking to epic viewpoints and indulging in the local cuisine are some of the best things to do in Edinburgh for 3 days.

 3 Days in Edinburgh, Scotland

 When traveling to Scotland, visiting Edinburgh is a must.
-The capital boasts an enthralling past that is riddled with ghost stories, yet it is one of the most welcoming destinations in the United Kingdom.
+The capital boasts an enthralling past that is riddled with intriguing tales.
+Yet, it is one of the most welcoming destinations in the United Kingdom.
 The locals are friendly, the food is delicious and the sights are nothing short of incredible.
 Visiting Edinburgh in 3 days is just enough time to get properly acquainted with the city.

 Edinburgh appeals to a wide range of travelers.
-While some of the top Edinburgh things to do are visiting the iconic sights and sipping Scotch Whisky, there are lesser-known gems that are well worth discovering.
-We highlight what to see, do and eat in our 3 Day Itinerary for Edinburgh.
+While some of the top Edinburgh things to do are visiting the iconic sights and sipping Scotch Whisky, there are hidden gems that are well worth discovering.
+We highlight it all in our 3 Day Itinerary for Edinburgh.

 How To Plan a Trip to Edinburgh for 3 Days

 We know that there is more to planning your vacation than deciding what to see in Edinburgh, Scotland.
-Therefore, in addition to our outline of Things To Do in 3 Days in Edinburgh, we also share where to stay, how to get there and what to pack.
+Therefore, we also share where to stay, how to get there and what to pack.

-Whether you are going to visit Scotland in 10 days or 3, organization is key when planning a trip to Edinburgh.
-Our Travel Planner contains 26 printable pages that will help you keep track of the details of your trip!
+Whether you are going to visit Scotland in 10 days or 3, organization is key.
+Our Travel Planner contains 26 printable pages that will help you keep track of the details!

 3 DAYS IN EDINBURGH ITINERARY

-Our detailed itinerary for how to spend three days in Edinburgh highlights the prime attractions, fun districts and top eats.
+Our detailed itinerary highlights the prime attractions, fun districts and top eats.
 Plus, we include a Map of Edinburgh Sights so that you can plot your course through town.

 Save, Pin or Bookmark our Edinburgh Travel Guide for your trip to Scotland!